orbitdb/orbitdb/examples/vanilla-cli-latest-ifps/README.md

-# Vanilla Cli
+# Vanilla Cli Latest IFPS

-This project uses old version of IFPS (0.40), which have a different way to initiate the IFPS instance, you can compare both versions([IFPS latest version](https://github.com/orbitdb/orbit-db/blob/master/examples/vanilla-cli-ifps-latest)) and see how to configure each one and their differences.
+This project uses the latest version of IFPS, which have a different way to initiate the IFPS instance, you can compare both versions([IFPS old version](https://github.com/orbitdb/orbit-db/blob/master/examples/vanilla-cli)) and see how to configure each one and compare their differences.

 ## Installation
 ```bash